150+ Family Bonding Activities

 - Create an obstacle course

-- Roast marshmallows (over a candle!)
+- Roast marshmallows (over a beeswax candle!)

 - Have a Dance-Off and record it